Llano Earth Art Festival is Hard to Describe

 “We kind of had no idea,” Houston said about the LEAF committee’s expectation for attendance the first year.
 “I remember showing up the first day and was blown away by how many people were there.”

 LEAF draws many people from the Highland Lakes, but others from outside the area have discovered this off-kilter, not-your-typical-Hill-Country festival.
-Last year, even with some rain, it drew between 5,000 and 6,000 people.

 The event brings in national and international artists.
 Hammons said they expect artists from the United Kingdom, Canada, Italy, France, and even Slovenia.